tfrommen/text-modules/readme.txt

 `
 /**
- * Filter the HTML after the widget content.
+ * Filters the HTML after the widget content.
  *
  * @param string $after_widget_content Some HTML after the widget content.
  */